IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

 .. image:: images/ROC-plants-vina-qvina-smina.png
    :width: 800

-The various AUC show us that the best scoring function for our dataset seems to be vina and chemPLP seems to be the worst, but since docking is an approximative way of computing binding affinity, we suggest to rescore the compounds docked by PLANTS with an end-point free enrgy re-scoring method known as MMGBSA.
+The various AUC show us that the best scoring function for our dataset seems to be chemPLP, but since docking is an approximative way of computing binding affinity, we suggest to rescore the compounds docked by PLANTS with an end-point free energy re-scoring method known as MMGB/(PB)SA.

-To do so, we invite you in continuing the tutorial until the module named Score\ *Flow* in which we implemented the MMGBSA free energy re-scoring method.
+To do so, we invite you in continuing the tutorial until the module named Score\ *Flow* in which we implemented the MMGB/(PB)SA free energy re-scoring method.

 Lig\ *Flow*
 ***********